Tony7466/gtk/_docs/language-bindings/vala.md

 }
 ```

-To compile the program use:
+To compile the program, copy it in your favorite text editor, save it as `hello_world.vala`, and compile it from the command line using:
 ```
 valac --pkg gtk4 hello_world.vala
 ```